acli/artist-tools/README.md

 ### rmidid

-This is a very small script to shuffle MIDI messages across a LAN using non-standard (JSON-based) UDP packets.
+This is a very small script
+to shuffle MIDI messages between two Linux boxes across a LAN using non-standard (JSON-based) UDP packets.
 This could be useful if compatibility and security aren’t issues for you.

 I wrote this as a proof-of-concept because I could get neither [rtpmidid](https://github.com/davidmoreno/rtpmidid) nor [RaveloxMIDI](https://github.com/ravelox/pimidi) to work.

+On some 32-bit Raspberry Pi’s JSON::XS might crash the kernel;
+JSON::PP works (I use it) but obviously this will introduce latency.

 Requires [MIDI::ALSA](https://metacpan.org/pod/MIDI::ALSA),
 and on 32-bit Raspberry Pi,